mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 **True**: Users can select how often to receive email notifications, and multiple notifications within that timeframe will be combined into a single email.
-Batching will occur at a default interval of 15 minutes, configurable in **Account Settings > Notifications**.
+Batching will occur at a default interval of 15 minutes, configurable in **Settings > Notifications**.

 .. note::
   - Email batching cannot be enabled unless the `SiteURL <https://docs.mattermost.com/configure/configuration-settings.html#site-url>`__ is configured and the `SMTP Email Server <https://docs.mattermost.com/configure/configuration-settings.html#smtp-email-server>`__ is configured.
   - Email batching in `High Availability mode <https://docs.mattermost.com/configure/configuration-settings.html#enable-high-availability-mode>`__ is planned but not yet supported.

-**False**: If email notifications are enabled in Account Settings, emails will be sent individually for every mention or direct message received.
+**False**: If email notifications are enabled in **Settings**, emails will be sent individually for every mention or direct message received.

 +-----------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableEmailBatching": false`` with options ``true`` and ``false``. |